 The National Curriculum (2014) outlines progression in word, punctuation and sentence level work.
 The document also provides each year group with key terminology to be taught, used and understood.
-To support staff identify and plan for this progression, a summary of each aspect, organised into different year groups is provided.
+To support staff in the delivery of these key aspects in the English curriculum, our school uses materials from the Grammar Works programme.
+This provides explicit teaching opportunities for grammar and punctuation for each year group in school.
+This content is taught in isolation, but also carefully included in units of work.